 - Encourage physical activity in older babies and toddlers by engaging them in active games, such as outdoor games.

 - Avoid pacifying babies and toddlers with food.
 A baby crying doesn’t always mean they are hungry.
 A baby/toddler cries due to several reasons, such as boredom.

 - Avoid food reinforcement in older babies and toddlers.
 Do not use food as a reward since it may set unhealthy eating habits and lead to overweight and obesity (23).

 1. When do babies start to slim down?

 Most babies begin to lose their birth weight as they touch the two-year mark.
 So, you may notice that your child looks slim as they start going to kindergarten (24).

 There is no sufficient evidence to prove this claim.
 On the other hand, a study found that babies who had an uninterrupted sleep at night are less likely to become overweight in the initial six months of life (25).

 A round, chubby, and fat appearance are common in babies.
-Fat plays several important functions in the normal functioning of their bodies.
-It is a common misconception that only babies who appear chubby, fat, and round are healthy, but that is not the only parameter.
+Fat plays several vital functions in the normal functioning of their bodies.
+It is a common misconception that only babies who appear fat, pudgy, or rotund are healthy, but that is not the only parameter.
 Some babies may appear chubbier than others, and several factors affect them.
 Babies consistently gain weight through infancy and toddlerhood.
 A weight gain at a rate faster than usual may need medical attention.
 Provide your child with healthy and well-balanced meals to ensure healthy weight gain.
 Do not put your child on a diet plan without a doctor’s consent, as it may cause adverse effects on their growth and development.

 - Most babies have fat rolls on their bodies, which is not unhealthy.